|Price Range||€ 592 - € 900 /wk|

 What to Expect

-Upon arrival at Piecorto you’ll find a lovely clean well-maintained property with views of the hills ideal for a splendid holiday in Tuscany.
-After a busy day of visiting museums, spend some time with friends and family poolside enjoying a glass of wine - a perfect way to relax at the end the day.
-For your pleasure, on the grounds there is a patio and barbecue grill.
-Many people traveling with friends prefer a multi-unit holiday home where they can spend time together in the common areas, like the pool or garden, but still have their own private living quarters with bedroom and bathroom.
-In addition, each apartment has its own kitchen with plenty of utensils, tableware and cutlery.
+Upon arrival at Piecorto you’ll find a lovely clean well-maintained property with views of the hills ideal for a relaxing vacation in Tuscany.
+After a busy day of sightseeing, spend some time with friends and family poolside enjoying a glass of wine - a perfect way to relax at the end the day.
+Also available outdoors are a barbecue grill and patio.
+Each apartment has its own private living area with a kitchen with plenty of utensils, tableware and cutlery, a bedroom and bathroom.
+Many people traveling with friends prefer a multi-unit holiday home where they can spend time together in the common areas, such as the pool or garden, but still have their own private living quarters.

 Most people enjoy visiting close-by cities and towns while on holiday, so for your reference this is a list of popular places with driving distances from the property: San Gimignano 21 km (13 mi), Greve In Chianti 25 km (16 mi), Siena 40 km (25 mi), Florence 40 km (25 mi) and Montalcino 76 km (47 mi).
 The highway is only 23 km (14 mi) from the villa and there is a train station 6 km (4 mi) away.